shadow-robot/aurora/README.md

 container is initialized.
 Finally, a desktop shortcut is generated.
 This shortcut starts the docker container and launches the hand.

-You will be asked for a sudo password for the laptop you are using to run this playbook, and also for the Vault password, which is provided by Shadow.

 **How to run:**

+You will be asked for a sudo_password (i.e. the password of the user with sudo permissions) for the laptop you are using to run this playbook, and also for the Vault password, which is provided by Shadow.

 Open a terminal with Ctrl+Alt+T and run: